jovangolic/Project-Cinema/README.md

 Project-Cinema is java full-stack web aplication that alows the users to reserved, cancel or purcahse the ticket/tickets for movie.
 The application is built using Java for the backend and React+Vite for the frontend.

 ## Notes
-- This application isn't finished yet.
-It's in working progress.
+- There is an error in BoughtTicketsForm,BoughtTicketsSummary.
 - Also, alter column description in movie_coming_soon table.
 Instead of column type String, set up to Text.
 - e.g. ALTER TABLE cinema_db.movies_coming_soon modify column description TEXT;
 - Before you run application, first, you need to create database.
 In MySQL Workbench, type this: